Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 - Or the worries you're cycling through your mind about the future of your team or company.

-If you once were proud of your coding skills, but now see some of your team exceeding you, you may feel envious or jealous.
+For example, if you once were proud of your coding skills, but now see some of your team exceeding you, you may feel envious or jealous.

 Fortunately, mindfulness allows you to notice those thoughts and realize how irrational they are.
-You're a manager now and you want your team to be better than you at the things you need them to do daily.
+You're a manager now, and you want your team to be better than you at the things you need them to do daily.

 By noticing the jealousy and friction that's caused by it, you're able to move past it, which helps you build a better relationship with your team members.

-You can practice mindfulness anywhere and with as little as a minute to stop and break.
-When you notice yourself clinging to a limiting belief connected with a fixed mindset, you can use a simple exercise referred to as STOP to recognize those thoughts when they come up.
+When you notice yourself clinging to a limiting belief connected with a fixed mindset, you can use a simple exercise called, "STOP" to recognize those thoughts when they come up.

-To practice STOP, use these steps:
+To practice STOP, simply:

 - Stop what you're doing and take a moment to pause, no matter what you're doing.